Prathi1109/Teraki3DRecruitmentTestApr19/README.md

 Output of the program:

+The output_file has been created with the points x_uncompressed, y_uncompressed, z_uncompressed, z_decompressed, y_decompressed, z_decompressed, distance in the tsv format.

 Maximum distance between the points sets of Uncompressed and Decompressed A 21.194809956055153 Maximum distance between the points sets of Uncompressed and Decompressed B 2.982278145404609 Maximum distance between the points sets of Uncompressed and Decompressed C 142.8205332553303